 After that we tried to stop at a Sinclair station for gas, but alas it was closed down.

-Next was the garment district where, just like in New York City, there was a giant needle and button!
+Next on our list of Kansas City roadside attractions was the garment district where, just like in New York City, there was a giant needle and button!
 At this point I was getting hungry, and Brian was feeling good to eat again, so we stopped off at the Town Topic, another of the top picks from Hamburger America!
 It was a great little place and the ladies at the counter seemed kind of disgusted that Brian had just eaten in a hot dog eating contest and kind of happy that we said that we’d saved room for their burgers!
 The burger was delicious and you can never go wrong with a place that serves tater tots!

 From there we found a giant old-fashioned Iron and headed off to find one of the coolest things EVER: The World’s Largest Shuttlecocks at the Nelson-Atkins Museum of Art!
 FYI, if you try to climb them an automated voice recording will tell you not to.
 Not that we would ever ever do such a thing.

 We then left Kansas City and made our way south to see the World’s Largest Coal Shovel.
 FYI, a coal shovel looks nothing like a, say, snow shovel.
 But it was huge and metal and very impressive!
 We found a giant mushroom, although it was on the opposite side of the road, and a miniature church that definitely wasn’t the smallest I’ve seen but was cute and small none the less and was situated in a park.